Hi, I’m Shane and I am an angerolic.

 What I thought was under control wasn’t.

-When my rage and anger are in full effect, it is blinding, uncontrollable and I see nothing but red.
-After this incident, I realize my issues still exist which I will continue work through in therapy, reading and mediation.
+When my rage and anger are in full effect, it is blinding, and uncontrollable and I see nothing but red.
+After this incident, I realize my issues still exist which I will continue to work through in therapy, reading, and mediation.